Will Spousal Support or Alimony Be a Factor in Your Divorce?

 At The Mandel Law Firm, we assist clients in Manhattan, Brooklyn, the Bronx, Queens, Staten Island, Nassau and Westchester counties, and throughout the New York City metro area in establishing fair and workable spousal support agreements.
 Contact us by calling locally at (646) 770-3868 to speak with a New York City spousal support attorney.

 In the wake of a divorce, both parties may experience significant financial strain.
 Our attorneys understand the uncertainty you face and work diligently to allay fears and establish a legal framework for your future security and prosperity.

 Issues of spousal support can become complicated in a high net worth divorce or in the division of extensive marital assets.
 We frequently work with respected economists, business valuators, forensic accountants and other independent professionals whose expertise is invaluable in such cases

 While a divorce is pending, temporary spousal support may be ordered by the court.
 Temporary spousal support is different from final spousal support, which may be part of the final divorce order or settlement when the divorce is finalized.

-Temporary spousal support is determined according to statutory guidelines which were revised in October of 2010, for divorces commenced after that date.
-Now there is a formula used to determine if temporary support is warranted, and if so, how much is to be paid.
+Temporary spousal support is determined according to statutory guidelines.
+There is a formula used to determine if temporary support is warranted, and if so, how much is to be paid.
 This formula only applies to temporary spousal support, not the final spousal support order.
-It is important to recognize that this formula that results in the presumptively correct amount is not "written in stone".
+It is important to recognize that this formula that results in the presumptively correct amount is not “written in stone”.

 Let the experienced spousal support attorneys of The Mandel Law Firm show you how to make this new law work for you.
 If you have questions regarding whether you will have to pay — or will be eligible to receive — temporary or permanent spousal maintenance in your divorce, contact a lawyer online today.